AnthonyMastrean/rubygems-archive/README.md

     $ gem install teamcity_service_messages

 ## Usage
-The intended use in in a Rake build
+The intended use is in a Rake build

     require 'teamcity_service_messages'